TomasTrencansky/VHDL_Clock/README.md

 3. Center button is for activating the functions

 We also built in the function where if you hold the button for a few the speed of change increases.

+## Schematic
+"here would be a very amazing schematic"

+"IF I HAD ANY"

+## Individual components